Aleksandar1932/Aleksandar1932/README.md

 2. Python

-+ Including the following libraries: intermediate knowledge of open-cv for DIP (digital image processing), intermediate knowledge of sklearn for ML (machine  learning), beginner (currently working to advance my skills) knowledge of keras with tensorflow as backend api.
++ Including the following libraries: intermediate knowledge of open-cv for DIP (digital image processing), intermediate knowledge of sklearn for ML (machine learning), beginner (currently working to advance my skills) knowledge of keras with tensorflow as backend API.

-3. MVC web apps
+3. Web development

++ Currently learning the concepts of Java EE platform, along with the Spring Framework.

-+ With solid knowledge of ASP.NET MVC and the popular PHP framework Laravel.
++ Solid knowledge and experience with ASP.NET MVC and the popular PHP framework Laravel.

+4. Mobile development

-4. Native mobile apps (Android and iOS)
++ Native mobile apps development using the Flutter framework.

-+ Using Google's framework - Flutter.

 5. Firebase